 But as you add in your wet ingredients and the egg, a sticky dough ball forms and you will need to add in additional flour.

-I add in 1 tablespoon of flour at a time as I knead the dough.
+I add 1 Tablespoon of flour at a time as I knead the dough.
 You need to add enough flour to create an elastic, workable dough that you can roll out.

 However, if you add too much flour you can end up with dense, chewy cinnamon rolls.

 This is why it’s a range.
-When using my stand mixer, I usually add in about 4-6 additional tablespoons of flour.
-In some batches I’ve used less and in a few I’ve used the full additional 1/2 cup of flour.
+When using my stand mixer, I usually add anywhere from 1-3 additional tablespoons of flour.
+Sometimes I end up using less than that, and occasionally I use more!

-This recipe can be made by hand or with a dough hook / stand mixer.
+This recipe can be made by hand or with a stand mixer and dough hook.

 It is definitely easier to make using a stand mixer, but a little elbow grease never hurt anyone.